 - 6. Operational Risk: Risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
 This definition includes legal risk, but excludes strategic and reputational risk. - a.
-Information Technology (IT) Risk: Risk of loss resulting from adverse outcome, damage, loss, violation, failure or disruption associated with the use of or reliance on computer hardware, software, devices, systems, applications and networks. - Information Security Risk: Risk of loss resulting from information security/cyber security breaches. - c.
+Information Technology (IT) Risk: Risk of loss resulting from adverse outcome, damage, loss, violation, failure or disruption associated with the use of or reliance on computer hardware, software, devices, systems, applications and networks. - b.
+Information Security Risk: Risk of loss resulting from information security/cyber security breaches. - c.
 Business Continuity Risk: Risk of loss resulting from a prolonged interruption in business operations. - d.
 Regulatory Risk: Risk of loss arising from probable mid-stream changes in the regulatory regime affecting current position and/or strategy. - e.
 Compliance Risk: Current and prospective risk to earnings or capital arising from violations of, or non-conformance with, laws, rules, regulations, prescribed practices, internal policies and procedures, or ethical standards. - f.
-Money Laundering/Terrorist Financing (ML/TF) Risk: Risk of loss arising from a covered person's4 failure to prevent itself from being used as a money laundering site and conduit for the proceeds of unlawful activities as well as financing the act of terrorism. - g.
+Money Laundering/Terrorist Financing (ML/TF) Risk: Risk of loss arising from a covered person's failure to prevent itself from being used as a money laundering site and conduit for the proceeds of unlawful activities as well as financing the act of terrorism. - g.
 Fraud Risk: Risk of loss resulting from falling victim to activities involving internal and/or external fraud. - h.
 Legal Risk: Risk of loss resulting from uncertainty of legal proceedings that the Bank is currently or expected to be involved in. - i.
-Human Resource Risk: Risk of loss arising from non-compliance with the Human Resources policies including Code of Conduct. - 7.
+Human Resource Risk: Risk of loss arising from non-compliance with the Human Resources policies including Code of Conduct. - j.
+Third Party Risk: Any risk associated with engaging a third party in the context of providing a service or product to a client (the second party).
+It is an umbrella term covering several potential risk types depending on the product or service, the third party and the nature of the engagement / relationship - 7.
 Strategic Risk: Current and prospective impact on earnings or capital arising from adverse business decisions, improper implementation of decisions, or lack of responsiveness to industry changes and other external developments. - 8.
-Reputational Risk: Risk to earnings, capital, and liquidity arising from negative perception on the Bank of its customers, shareholders, investors, and employees, market analysts, the media, and other stakeholders such as regulators and other government agencies, that can adversely affect the bank's ability to maintain existing business relationships, establish new businesses or partnerships, or continuously access varied sources of funding. - 9.
-Environmental and Social (E&S) Risk: Risk of potential financial, legal, and/or reputational negative effect of E&S issues on the bank.
-E&S issues include environmental pollution, climate risk (both physical and transition risks), hazards to human health, safety and security, and threats to community, biodiversity and cultural heritage, among others.
+Reputational Risk: Risk to earnings, capital, and liquidity arising from negative perception on the Bank of its customers, shareholders, investors, and employees, market analysts, the media, and other stakeholders such as regulators and other government agencies, that can adversely affect

-4 Covered persons" shall refer to banks, non-banks, QBs, trust entities, NSSLAs, pawnshops, foreign exchange dealers, money changers, remittance and transfer companies, EMIs and other financial institutions which under special laws are subject to Bangko Sentral supervision and/or regulation, including their subsidiaries and affiliates, which are also covered persons, whereverthey may be located.
+&lt;sup>4 Covered persons" shall refer to banks, non-banks, QBs, trust entities, NSSLAs, pawnshops, foreign exchange dealers, money changers, remittance and transfer companies, EMIs and other financial institutions which under special laws are subject to Bangko Sentral supervision and/or regulation, including their subsidiaries and affiliates, which are also covered persons, wherever they may be located.